 Climbing Mt.
 Fuji

 Climbing season lasts from July to the middle of Sepetember.
 The specific dates depend on the year and the trail.
 The weather is generally mild, and the trails are clear.
 There are four major routes to the summit.
 Climbing Mt Fuji from October to May is strongly discourage due to the weather and trail conditions.
+Here’s more detailed information on the climbing Mt.
+Fuji.

 Visit the Fuji Five Lakes